flodim/hepial/README.md

 ## usage
 1) edit the path of the hepial file you want to compile in the makefile FILE=../hepial_files/hepial_file_to_compile
 2) Browse to src directory
-3) execute makefile with: make clean &amp; &amp; make
+3) execute makefile with: make clean &amp;&amp; make